top of page

 Grooming

-The Shih-Tzu requires regular grooming.
-Sticking to a regular grooming schedule for your pet will help making their needs more manageable.
-Brushing your pets hair every 1-3 days will help fight tangles and mats.
-As their hair continues to grow a full body groom is needed every 3 to 4 weeks.
+The Shih Tzu requires regular grooming to keep their curls pretty and soft.
+Sticking to a regular grooming schedule for your pet will help make their needs more manageable.
+Brushing your pet's hair every 1-3 days will help fight tangles and mats.
+As their hair continues to grow a full body groom is needed every 4 to 6 weeks.
 The shorter their hair is cut the longer it will last in-between grooms.
-The shorter their hair is cut the longer it will last in-between grooms.The shorter the haircut, the longer it will last in-between grooms.
 Ask for a “Puppy Cut” to keep their hair short and manageable, but not shaved too short.
-Shih-Tzu’s may also need the hair from their ears pulled as long hairs grow in their ears and may cause infections.
+Shih Tzu’s may also need the hair from their ears pulled as long hairs grow in their ears and may cause infections.

 IMG_4236.JPG